 Giving a speech can be super nerve-wracking, and it is easy to let your nerves take over, but luckily, several rhetorical strategies can be used to make them more engaging and credible.

-Rhetorical strategies are a great way to keep people interested in what you have to say and will help make your speeches more persuasive.
+Rhetorical strategies are a great way to keep people interested in what you have to say and help make your speeches more persuasive.

 If public speaking isn’t for you, don’t worry!
 With the right rhetorical tools, any speech can be engaging and interesting while still being credible.